John A. Staples

 - Health services research

-Dr Staples’ research seeks to use the techniques of clinical epidemiology and British Columbia’s powerful population-based data resources to generate novel insights that may be applied to improve patient safety, prevent injury, and optimize health system efficiency.
+Dr. Staples’ research interests include traffic safety, medical risk factors for injury and unplanned readmissions to hospital.
+He seeks to use the techniques of clinical epidemiology and British Columbia’s powerful population-based data resources to generate novel insights and improve population health.

-Dr Staples’ largest study examined 10 years of Ontario’s linked administrative data and identified a cohort of about 200,000 patients to examine mortality after hospital readmission (CMAJ Open 2014).
-Readmission to a hospital other than the original facility resulted in a 4% absolute increase in 30-day mortality that was not entirely explained by patient or hospital characteristics.
-This work was covered by over 100 media outlets, including Newsday and U.S. News & World Report.
+One of his early studies examined 10 years of Ontario’s linked administrative data and identified a cohort of about 200,000 patients to examine mortality after hospital readmission (CMAJ Open 2014).
+Readmission to a hospital other than the original facility resulted in a 4% absolute increase in 30- day mortality that was not entirely explained by patient characteristics.
+This work was covered by over 100 media outlets including Newsday and US News & World Report.

 Dr. Staples’ most influential study modeled the effects of a nationally-implemented motorcycle helmet law in Vietnam, finding that such a policy is dominantly cost effective and averts medical impoverishment (Inj Prev 2016).
 As part of this work, he co-authored two book chapters in the 2017 Disease Control Priorities (Third Edition), funded by the Bill and Melinda Gates Foundation and published by the World Bank Group.
 The book targets injury prevention practitioners in lower- and middle-income countries and has been downloaded over 4,000 times.